karmada-io/karmada/examples/README.md

 # Examples

-### Custom Resource Explorer
+### Resource Interpreter
-This example implements a new CustomResourceDefinition(CRD), `Workload`, and creates a custom resource explorer webhook.
+This example implements a new CustomResourceDefinition(CRD), `Workload`, and creates a resource interpreter webhook.